-New Zealand is a magic word for those who love wild landscapes, solitude and adventure.
-Since the turn of the millennium at the latest, the Pacific state has been known to all Middle-Earth fans as the home of hobbits, dwarves and elves.
+New Zealand is a magic word for those who love wild landscapes, solitude, and adventure.
+Since the turn of the millennium at the latest, the Pacific state is known to all Middle-Earth fans as the home of hobbits, dwarves and elves.
 My four-week journey took me to the most famous locations of the Lord of the Rings trilogy.

-My travel companion couldn't do anything with hobbits, elves and dwarves, but I was still able to convince her of my planned route – with a simple theory: the filmmakers certainly chose the most beautiful spots in the country for their masterpiece.
+My travel companion did not know what to do with hobbits, elves, and dwarves at all, but I was nonetheless able to convince her of my planned route – with a simple theory: the filmmakers certainly chose the most beautiful spots in the country for their masterpiece.

 The four quarters of the Shire lie in the green hilly landscape southwest of the small town of Matamata.
 The working farm is one of the most popular film locations today.
-A guided tour brought us directly to the original scenery – an absolute must for fans.
+A guided tour brought us directly to the original scenery – an absolute must for every fan.

 Location of the Lord of the Rings and the Hobbit Trilogy on New Zealand's North Island